nirvanaitsolutions/steem-scot/README.md

 #### Running
 Can be running all day, will only be active when a commentwith the comment_command was broadcasted.
+More than one scot_account and  scot_token can be specified.
+Please check scot_by_comment_config.json.example.

 ```
 $ scot_by_comment /path/to/config.json